OpenVVC/OpenVVC/README.md

 ### Example:

-This library package a simple executable to test the library.
-The executable can used as follow:
+This library includes a simple executable to test the library.
+The executable can used as follows:

     dectest -i <file>.266 -o out.yuv